OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:1

-Samuel said to Saul, “The Lord sent me to anoint you king over His people Israel; now therefore, listen to the words of the Lord.
+Samuel addressed Saul, “The Lord has sent me to anoint you as king over His people Israel; now, therefore, heed the words of the Lord.

 ## 1 Samuel 15:2